Tory MP suspended over Islamophobia defects to Nigel Farage backed Reform UK

 READ MORE: SNP call for Kerr to be sacked as MP hopeful as Gaza aid row deepens

 He said he would be "surprised" if other MPs didn't defect to his party before the general election.
+He also insisted his party will stand in every seat in the UK, including all 57 in Scotland.

 Mr Anderson has previously been scathing about Mr Tice, branding him a “pound shop Farage.”